wizelineacademy/itesm-socioformador-ago-dec-2023-team-03/README.md

 # Wizeprompt: Revolutionizing AI Conversations in Wizeline

 ## Introduction
-**Wizeprompt** is a groundbreaking platform tailored for the Wizeline enterprise, designed to seamlessly integrate AI generators into your workflow.
+**Wizeprompt** is a groundbreaking platform tailored for the Wizeline enterprise, designed to seamlessly integrate generative AI into your workflow.
 Our focus is on providing an interface that is intuitive, quick, and secure, facilitating effortless access to the world of AI-powered conversations.

 ## Core Advantages of Wizeprompt